yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Prerequisites

 Participants should have: Basic knowledge and understanding of the following

 - **Azure Portal**: For managing and provisioning Azure resources.
 - **Azure AI Studio**: For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.

 ## Architecture

 This architecture allows users to leverage Azure's cloud infrastructure to deploy and interact with advanced AI models.
 Through the Azure Portal, users manage their resources, while Azure AI Studio provides the tools needed to deploy and test these models.
 The Completions and Chat playgrounds within Azure AI Studio enable hands-on experimentation and refinement, facilitating the development of robust AI-powered applications.

-- **Azure Portal** : The Azure Portal is a unified web-based console that provides a comprehensive interface for managing Azure resources.
-It allows users to build, manage, and monitor everything from simple web apps to complex cloud applications.
-- **Azure AI Studio** : Azure AI Studio is a development environment for building, training, and deploying AI models.
-It provides tools and services to streamline the AI development lifecycle, including data preparation, model training, evaluation, and deployment.

 ## Architecture Diagram:
 ![](./media/lab-01-ad.png)